shiftyfive/git-story/story.md

 Once upon a time there was a web developer.
+Now this is a story all about how
+My life got flipped-turned upside down